theballmarcus/theballmarcus/README.md

 ## Who am I?

-I'm <p style="font-weight: bold;">TheBallMarcus!</p>
+I'm **TheBallMarcus!**

-I'm a young, openminded and passionate programmer, who do not care about limits. <p style="font-weight: bold;">LIMITS IS ONLY THERE TO BE BROKEN!</p>
+I'm a young, openminded and passionate programmer, who do not care about limits. **LIMITS IS ONLY THERE TO BE BROKEN!** 🚀

-I care about ***our world.*** I think it's important that we take care of it.
-I care about our ~~privacy~~.
-The internet today is way too _dangerous_.
+I care about ***our world.*** 🌎  I think it's important that we take care of it.
+I care about our ~~privacy~~. 📚The internet today is way too _dangerous_.
 Way to many companies collect way more information, than they actually need - and I believe in an [open source world](https://da.wikipedia.org/wiki/Open_source).

 That is the sore reason that I use [Linux](https://www.linux.org/).
-It's open source, its more secure, and it's 1 further step towards **a better internet**.
+It's open source, its more secure, and it's 1 further step towards **a better internet**. 🌐

 ---